Israel national Australian rules football team

+AFL Israel is the governing body for Australian rules football in Israel.
+The body manages the national team, The Israeli Beasts, as well as local teams that include the Tel Aviv Cheetahs.
 Israel competes in the European league governed by AFL Europe.

-Team symbols
+Team Symbols

 Team's mascot is a mighty creature, caught in the middle of the game carrying the ball forward.
 The colours of the logo are traditional for Israel white and blue, with the classic Aussie rules red ball in one of his paws.

 Team history

 The team was formed in May 2019 ahead of the AFL Euro Cup 2019 by the platform OddBalls and the management of the Tel Aviv Cheetahs football club.

-The first practice took place on May 24th at the Rugby Field in HaYarkon Park, Tel Aviv.
+The first practice took place on May 24 at the Rugby Field in Yarkon Park, Tel Aviv.